-If you have had mental health problems in the past (especially with anxiety), you may have.
-Alcohol and Drug Addiction Happens in Best Families Describe how alcohol and drug addiction affects the whole family.
-Explains how substance abuse treatment works, how family interventions can be a first step to recovery, and how to help children from families affected by alcohol and drug abuse.
+If you have had mental health problems in the past (especially with anxiety), you may have experienced addiction.
+Alcohol and drug addiction can have a devastating effect on the entire family.
+This article will explain how substance abuse treatment works, how family interventions can be a first step to recovery, and how to help children from families affected by alcohol and drug abuse.
 Drug abuse in minors is one of the most serious problems leading to different physical, social and educational harm and outcomes.

 The usual clinical recommendation is that patients who abuse substances should refrain from using drugs and alcohol before undergoing trauma therapy.
 This is because drug or alcohol abusers traditionally do not do so well in the treatment of trauma; both because the anesthetic effects of substances can interfere with the processing of trauma memories in therapy, and because substance overuse is often associated with compliance and poor treatment assistance.
 Unfortunately, substance abuse treatment programs for adolescents living in marginalized social contexts may not always be available.
 This can mean the absence of trauma therapy when abstinence is a requirement.

 It is possible to identify maladaptive behaviors and replace them with more productive ones.
 Otherwise, they can cause emotional, social and health problems.
 If things get out of hand, there is treatment.
 A qualified therapist can help you find better ways to react to life's challenges.

 Everyone does this to a certain extent, but when the behavior is used to continuously avoid the perceived negative situation, maladaptation occurs.
 This article will look at the relationship between maladaptive behavior and addiction, and what you can do about it.
 Addictive medication can be withdrawn, but it must be done on a titrating basis, which reduces the dose very slowly.
 With the right support and the right tools, it is possible to unlearn addiction as a maladaptive behavior.